Updated: Jul 18

 Although there's currently a lack of large-scale clinical trials exploring the use of vitamins and supplements, a growing body of research suggests that not getting enough vitamins and nutrients may be linked to dry eye syndrome:

 The high Oleic Acid content of Castor Oil eye drops will enhance the lipid layer of your eye surface, preventing evaporation of tears.
 They are highly anti-oxidant and anti-bacterial so will aid overall eye health.
+Available to purchase on this link.

 People with vitamin D deficiency may be prone to dry eye, according to several studies that have examined the association between vitamin D or vitamin D deficiency and dry eye syndrome.
 A study that included 17,542 adults in Korea, for instance, found that vitamin D levels in those with dry eye syndrome were significantly lower than in those without dry eyes.
 A small study published in Medical Science Monitor in 2017 also examined the association between vitamin D levels and dry eye syndrome and found that levels were lower in people with dry eye syndrome.